Carbohydrates 101

 But, they differ at the rate in which they enter the blood stream and in their nutritional value.

-Simple carbohydrates are usually low in nutritional value and enter the blood stream quickly, providing short-lived energy.
 Complex carbohydrates enter the blood stream in a slower, more consistent rate and are more nutritious, with dietary fiber, vitamins and minerals.
 (1, 2)

 (rice, bread and noodles)